 By current student Miguel Banuelos-Garcia

-A first-generation student is one whose parent(s) have not completed a bachelor’s degree.
+At Colorado State, a first-generation student is one whose parent(s) have not completed a bachelor’s degree.

 If you’re a future first-generation student reading this, congratulate yourself!
 Whether you are still considering college or about to start classes, you have worked hard and made it this far in your academic journey.
 Being a first-generation scholar is not always easy.